 4. Humanizing Your Business

 No matter how much attention you devote to the copy on your website, nothing humanizes your company and industry more than a regularly-updated blog.
-Trust is a major factor in a customer’s decision to choose your company, and a blog allows you to honestly express why he or she should view you as a reliable partner and friend.
+Trust is a significant factor in a customer’s decision to choose your company, and a blog allows you to honestly express why he or she should view you as a reliable partner and friend.

-You can utilize a friendly voice, address concerns your customers might have about your industry, and speak to them on behalf of an unbiased peer who refuses to mince words about how boring or inconvenient something may be.
+You can utilize a friendly voice, address concerns your customers might have about your industry, and speak to them on behalf of an unbiased peer who refuses to mince words about how tedious or inconvenient something may be.

 Blogging about why you are so passionate about your work will also help you prove that your company isn’t just trying to make money.
 These posts will prompt potential customers to look at your work from a new perspective and understand that your utmost goal is making their lives easier.